Prefactor: MCP Auth, Agent Identity, and the Future of Authentication

 TL;DR:

 Prefactor is building the authentication infrastructure for AI-native platforms.
-We enable secure, scoped, and auditable access for autonomous agents — starting with MCP support, but pushing beyond it.
+We enable secure, scoped, and auditable access for autonomous agents — starting with MCP (Model Context Protocol) support, but pushing beyond it.

 MCP is a meaningful step, not the endgame.
 Our vision is a world where agents hold portable, verifiable identities that move seamlessly across systems — like passports for machines, with the simplicity of an API.